Disturbing Behavior (The Vampire Diaries)

-"Disturbing Behavior" is the fourth episode of the third season of The CW television series, The Vampire Diaries and the 48th episode of the series overall.
-It originally aired on October 6, 2011.
-The episode was written by Brian Young and directed by Wendey Stanzler.
+"Disturbing Behavior" is the fourth episode of the third season of the American supernatural teen drama television series The Vampire Diaries, and the 48th of the series.
+It aired on The CW on October 6, 2011.
+The episode was written by executive story editor Brian Young and directed by Wendey Stanzler.

 Plot

 Stefan (Paul Wesley) and Klaus (Joseph Morgan) take Rebekah (Claire Holt) for shopping and when Stefan gets out of the store, he sees Katherine (Nina Dobrev).
 When he asks her what she is doing there, Katherine tells him that she knows the necklace Klaus is looking for, it is the one that he gave to Elena.
 Stefan says that he will make sure Klaus will not find out about it.

 Liz (Marguerite MacIntyre) tells Damon (Ian Somerhalder) about Bill (Jack Coleman) and what he did to Caroline (Candice Accola) and that she wants him to erase his memory.
 They get to the basement, and when Damon makes sure that Bill does not have any more vervain in his system, he compels him to forget everything about Caroline being a vampire.

 Elena, Caroline and Bonnie (Kat Graham) are cooking for the Founder’s Party when Elena feels her necklace burning her.
 That is because Gloria (Charmin Lee) casts a spell trying to find out where the necklace is.
 When Bonnie tries to catch it, she feels the magic and she tries later to find out what is going on with it.
 She discovers that the necklace has its own magic while Gloria hides from Klaus what she felt when she was doing the spell and asks for more time.

 Stefan goes back later alone to check what Gloria really saw and she confesses that she heard three girls talking about him.
 She explains that the reason she did not tell Klaus is because she wants the necklace for herself and asks Stefan where is it.
 Stefan denies to tell her and she uses her magic to paralyze him and then torture him.
 Stefan does not talk but Gloria manages to see Elena through his mind and she finds out that she is the doppelganger who was supposed to be dead and that is why Klaus cannot make hybrids.
 As soon as she finds out, Katherine appears and kills her.